jennguyen1/nhuyhoa/_posts/2015-10-22-ANOVA-and-Regression.md

 ## 2    144 16.301  2   0.38098 1.6828 0.1895
 {% endhighlight %}

-Thus we conclude that for this data set, the full and simplified model are not significantly different frome each other.
-We conclude that the interaction term is not significantly different from 0, meaning that the slope of Petal.Length on Sepal.Length is the same for all species.
+Thus we conclude that for this data set, the full and simplified model are not significantly different from each other.
+The interaction term is not significantly different from 0, meaning that the slope of Petal.Length on Sepal.Length is the same for all species.